ideas-um/FAST/README.md

 ### (2) Package List

-- **+AircraftModelingPkg**: This package contains information regarding completed aircraft studies.
-These studies may include large .dat or .mat files with information produced by designing hundreds or thousands of aircraft variants.
 - **+AircraftSpecsPkg**: This package contains specific aircraft initialization files.
 The documentation will guide a user to create their own files for repeated studies.
 - **+BatteryPkg**: This package contains the battery model which is called during the mission analysis for fully or hybrid electric aircraft.
 - **+DatabasePkg**: This package contains the IDEAS Lab historical database.
 It also contains functions which help convert the original database format (MS Excel sheet) into the FAST format (Matlab data structures).
 - **+DataStructPkg**: This package contains functions which process aircraft data structures when calling FAST.
-- **+DemoPkg**: This package contains demonstrations that are given to show FAST's capabilities.
-It does not contain any files necessary to run fast.
-When the tool is publicly released this package will not be included, however it currently acts as a reference during FAST's development.
 - **+EngineModelPkg**: This package contains the gas turbine engine models used while running FAST.
 It is one of the largest packages and inspecting additional documentation is recommended if a user has more questions regarding the gas turbine engine models.
 - **+MissionProfilesPkg**: This package is analagous to the AircraftSpecsPkg, as it contains specific mission profiles.
 The documentation will guide users in calling pre-made mission profiles.
 - **+MissionSegsPkg**: This package is responsible for all aircraft performance-related functionality while performing the mission analysis (i.e., processing and flying the mission).